walterhiggins/ScriptCraft/docs/API-Reference.md

 ## Events Helper Module (CanaryMod version)
 The Events helper module provides a suite of functions - one for each possible event.
 For example, the events.blockDestroy() function is just a wrapper function which calls events.on(net.canarymod.hook.player.BlockDestroyHook, callback, priority)
-This module is a convenience wrapper for easily adding new event handling functions in Javascript.
+This module is a convenience wrapper for easily adding new event handling functions in JavaScript.
 At the in-game or server-console prompt, players/admins can type `events.` and use TAB completion to choose from any of the approx. 160 different event types to listen to.